-One of the toddler behaviors that send a parent down a panic lane is when their child starts to bang their head and self-injures.
+One of the behaviors that send a parent down a panic lane is when they observe their toddlers hitting themselves and banging their heads, inflicting self-injures.
 But why do toddlers hit themselves?

 But sometimes, persistent and chronic SIB may lead to developmental delays.
 Read on to know more about SIB, its causes, and when it must be reported to a physician.